Marine Wire Termination – The Tools

 The Pro-HST crimp tool is what I consider a professional-level tool for heat shrink crimp terminals.
 While this tool is not inexpensive, it is made right here in the USA in small lot quantities.
 The pricing certainly reflects that it is US made and made in small quantities.
 I generally sell this tool to professionals and occasionally a very discriminating DIY.
 The cost of the Pro-HST $146.95 and all proceeds are rolled back into MarineHowTo.com to help keep it free.

-Shop all our crimp tools in the MHT web store
+Shop all our crimp tools in the CMI tools in the MarineHowTo.com web store

 Let’s Keep This Site Running!